Playing The Lottery FAQ

 - How old do you have to be to play?

-- I purchased four scratch-offs where the odds were 1 in 4.
+- I purchased four tickets in a row where the odds were 1 in 4.
 I didn't win anything.
 Why is that?

 - When can I purchase tickets for the Lottery's games?